TonicAI/textual/docs/source/audio/redact_transcript.rst

 .. rubric:: Additional Remarks

 When using the Textual Cloud (https://textual.tonic.ai) file uploads are limited to 25MB or less.
 Supported file types are m4a, mp3, webm, mpga, wav.
+For file types like m4a you'll need to make sure your build of ffmpeg has the necessary libraries.